awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 1. Added the `rdkit` extension version 3\.8

-For information on extensions and modules, see [PostgreSQL version 11\.x extensions and modules supported on Amazon RDS](#PostgreSQL.Concepts.General.FeatureSupport.Extensions.11x)\.
+For information on all extensions, see [PostgreSQL version 11\.x extensions supported on Amazon RDS](#PostgreSQL.Concepts.General.FeatureSupport.Extensions.11x)\.

 ##### PostgreSQL version 11\.8 on Amazon RDS<a name="PostgreSQL.Concepts.General.version118"></a>